Recurrences reveal shared causal drivers of complex time series: Approach

-Recent work by Sauer notes that the one-to-one mapping between $\mathcal{Y}_k$ and $\hat{\mathcal{Y}}_k$ requires that a recurrence in the $k^{th}$ reconstructed response $\hat{\v{y}}_k(t) \approx \hat{\v{y}}_k(t')$, $t \neq t'$ implies a recurrence in the driving signal $\v{z}(t) \approx \v{z}(t')$; however, the converse does not hold true due to the skew product structure \cite{sauer2004reconstruction}.
+Recent work by Sauer shows that the one-to-one mapping between $\mathcal{Y}_k$ and $\hat{\mathcal{Y}}_k$ requires that a recurrence in the $k^{th}$ reconstructed response $\hat{\v{y}}_k(t) \approx \hat{\v{y}}_k(t')$, $t \neq t'$ implies a recurrence in the driving signal $\v{z}(t) \approx \v{z}(t')$; however, the converse does not hold true due to the skew product structure \cite{sauer2004reconstruction}.
 Thus, tracking recurrence events in a time series driven by an ergodic dynamical system gradually reveals information about the driver attractor $\mathcal{Z}$ \cite{quiroga2000learning}.
-Longer observations or additional independent response measurements both provide more opportunities to observe recurrences.
+Longer observations or additional independent response measurements both provide more opportunities for recurrences.